 If the patient has health insurance coverage through an HMO in which our doctors participate, it is the patient’s responsibility to obtain any necessary referral prior to the office visit.
 Patients may be asked to reschedule an appointment if a valid referral is not provided.
 Your co-pay will be collected at the time of service.

 Fees for professional services are based on our own experience and not on payment schedules promoted by insurance companies as usual and customary, average, median, etc., except for prepaid plans with which we have contracted.
-In many cases the entire fee will be paid by an insurance company while in other cases an insurance company will pay only a portion of the fee.
 We will furnish a reasonable number of medical and disability insurance reports to expedite your medical claims.
 It is customary to pay for services when rendered unless other advance arrangements have been made.

 Motor Vehicle Accidents & Liability Cases